guildai/guildai/guild/tests/op-errors.md

       File ".../.guild/sourcecode/exception.py", line 1, in <module>
         raise Exception("big time fail")
     Exception: big time fail
-    ERROR: [guild] trial ... exited with an error (see log for details)
+    ERROR: [guild] Trial ... exited with an error (1) - see log for details

 If we run with `fail_on_trial_error` the batch will also fail.